 The Complex Crimes Unit prosecutes white collar and other types of sophisticated crime.
 The Unit focuses on criminal cases involving public corruption, corporate and investment fraud, computer crimes, environmental crime, health care fraud and other types of fraud.
 In each of these areas, the Complex Crimes Unit promotes and manages collaborative working relationships, both formal and informal, with federal, state, and local law enforcement.

 The Unit has substantial experience and expertise in the prosecution of investment, securities, and corporate fraud.
 It works primarily with the Federal Bureau of Investigation (FBI), Internal Revenue Service, Postal Inspection Service, and Inspectors General of various federal agencies.
-It also coordinates with state and local law enforcement and civil enforcement organizations such as the Securities and Exchange Commission, the Securities Division of the Washington Department of Financial Institutions, and the National Association of Securities Dealers.
+It also coordinates with state and local law enforcement and civil enforcement organizations such as the Securities and Exchange Commission, the Securities Division of the Washington Department of Financial Institutions, and the Financial Industry Regulatory Authority (FINRA).

 The Complex Crimes Unit also includes a group of Computer Hacking and Intellectual Property (CHIP) attorneys.
 As one of a dozen offices in major U.S. cities that includes a CHIP group, we focus on crimes involving computers and the Internet, including computer intrusions, intellectual property violations, and Internet fraud.
 The CHIP group develops cases hand-in-hand with federal law enforcement, and with state and local law enforcement through the Cyber Crime Task Force established by this office in partnership with the FBI and the U.S. Secret Service.